Hongnodie/Retail-Shop-Back-End/README.md

   ## Installation

-  If you would prefer to run this page on your local machine simply clone the repo and run the command `npm i` in your terminal.
+  If you would prefer to run this page on your local machine simply clone the repo and run the command `npm i` in your terminal (right click and open integrated terminal).
 This will download all the dependencies you need to run the project.
 Alternatively, each dependancies can be installed one after another as:

   ```
   npm install mysql2